awdemos/symbolic_ai_elisp_knowledge_base/docs/SymbolicAI_Cyc.md

 Cyc faces challenges in:

 - Scaling its manually-curated knowledge base
-- Quickly incorporating new information
+- Dynamically incorporating new information
 - Adapting to entirely new domains without significant human effort

 ## Strengths and Weaknesses